THE CACTUS MAN

 Crisp, white blossoms with green centers on a plant found by Mary Ann Heacock in Phantom Canyon, CO.
 A "must" for any cacti collector.
 60" high by 72" wide.
 Thrives through zone 5.
 Sold as unrooted cutting.

 Near-white flowers with striking red stamens in June.
 Compact habit with short, white spines.
 A polite heirloom garden variety.
 6" high by 24" wide.
 Zone 3.
 Dry fruit.
 Claude Barr selection.
-Sold as unrooted cutting.
+Sold as rooted pad in 2.5" Pots.

 This Banana Yucca is from garden seed (so possible hybrid).
 It has handsome, wide leaves up to 2-3 feet long.
-The extra large, plump fruit are edible in September.
-Amazing cotton-candy pink flower buds open to showy white flowers on 3 foot high and 4 foot wide stalks.
+The extra-large, plump fruit are edible in September.
+Amazing cotton-candy pink flower buds open to showy white flowers on 3 foot high stalks.
 Zone 4.
-Sold in 2.5 inch pot.
+Sold in 2.5-inch pot.
+Full sun or part shade.
+2 ft high x 4 ft wide.

 The Plains Soapweed is a dominant Yucca species in much of the central to northern plains of the US.
-It is the most cold-hardy of the Yuccas tolerating temperatures to well below -50 F. This selection has very blue lives with a distinct white edge.
-Leaves are 12-18" long and the greenish-white flowers with red brush marks are densely set on 36...
+It is the most cold-hardy of the Yuccas tolerating temperatures to well below -50 F. This selection has very blue leaves with a distinct white edge.
+Leaves are 12-18" long and the greenish-white flowers with red brush marks are densely set on 3...

 We cannot currently ship outside of the United States.
 Sorry for the inconvenience!